NLESC-JCER/run-cpp-on-web/js-react/README.md

 }
 ```

-We can combine the heading, form and result components and all the states and handleSubmit function into the `App` React
+We can combine the heading, form and result components and all the states and handleSubmit function into the `App` React component and save it as `app.js`.
-component.

 ```js
 function Heading() {